AlonLuboshitz/Exrecise1.2-algos/README.md

 **client**

-The client waits for an input - vector, distance algo's name and k value, all seperated with spaces. sends it to the server, and prints the messege that was sent back from te server.
+The client prints all of the Server's messages, waits for input from the user acoordinly and sends it back to the server.